 The Tutoring Center is in Room 261 Main Building (Clifton Campus).
 The Math Center is in Room 228B Main Building (Clifton Campus).

 The Tutoring Center and Math Center serve as resources to support, improve, and enhance student learning.
 In addition to faculty and staff volunteers and paid staff, student tutors provide peer-to-peer support.
 Student tutors have received an A or B in their coursework and must be recommended by Cincinnati State faculty members.
 Student tutors are trained to provide effective support.

 Tutoring can be provided for most courses when students request assistance.
 Tutors can share ideas, interpret and clarify terms, answer questions, and guide students’ efforts.
 However, tutors will not do the tutored student’s homework.
 The student receiving tutoring must attend class regularly, read the textbook, be prepared for tutoring sessions, have relevant questions, and complete all homework assignments.
 These efforts will facilitate academic success.

 For more information, email firstname.lastname@example.org, or call (513) 569-1614.

 The Cincinnati State Writing Center, located in Main Building Room 235 (Clifton Campus), offers student-focused instructional support, at no cost, to those whose coursework includes written assignments.

 The Writing Center’s mission is to provide students with the best help possible.
 Writing Center tutors are qualified, experienced writing instructors who teach a variety of classes at Cincinnati State or other institutions.
 They are familiar with the requirements and expectations of Cincinnati State courses involving writing.

-Limited walk-in service is available at the Writing Center, but appointments are preferred.
-Students should log into their Cincinnati State account and use Starfish to schedule appointments with Writing Center tutors.
+Walk-in service is available at the Writing Center, but appointments are preferred.
+Students should log into their Cincinnati State account and use Starfish to schedule appointments with Writing Center instructors.